GregorStocks/jeopardy-parser/README.md

 The first step, downloading, will depend on the machine: the download script will use twice the number of available cores to download game files in parallel and will take around an hour to complete.
 The second step, parsing, should take ~30 minutes (on a 1.7 GHz Core i5 w/ 4 GB RAM).
 In total, you're looking at around 2 hours (probably less).

 The complete download of the game files is ~350MB, and the resulting database file is ~50MB (although these numbers are qucikly outdated as the number of games increases).

+Updating the database for new games is relatively quick.

 Querying the database
 ---------------------